The Half-Made World: Plot summary

 The reader is introduced to the character of Dr. Lysvet 'Liv' Alverhuysen at the Koenigswald Academy, where she has taught for years.
 A letter has come for her dead husband, a plea to come west to the edge of the world and the House of Dolorous, a hospital who takes in all wounded, regardless of which side of the war they were injured on.
 She begins her difficult journey with the help of the school janitor, a brain damaged but extremely large man who wants nothing more than to protect her.

 John Creedmore is relaxing on a ferryboat, enjoying being out of the war, when his masters, the Gun, summon him to take on a new mission.
-He is to go to the House of Dolorous and retrieve (but not kill) an old man believe to have secrets of a great weapon from the First Folk, wild people who live in the hills, that can kill the Line engines, which are the alternate version of the Gun.
+He is to go to the House of Dolorous and retrieve (but not kill) an old man believed to have secrets of a great weapon from the First Folk, wild people who live in the hills, that can kill the Line engines, which are the alternate version of the Gun.

 Down the Line, Lowry is tasked with the same mission.
 He goes about it in the opposite way from Creedmoor, as an army is essentially brought in to support him.

 Creedmoor, having continued to ride through the death of several horses, reaching the town of Kloan and decides he needs a break, contrary to his master's wishes.
 They reluctantly concede and he wanders through the town looking for entertainment.
 Instead, soldiers of the Line recognize him and the town is turned into an all-out battleground as Creedmoor escapes.
 Lowry and his support men flood the town hours afterward, but they are too late.
 Instead, they set up an outpost and prepare to wait until Creedmoor attempts to leave with the General.

 Creedmoor tricks his way into the House of Dolorous because his usual method of killing is impossible in the House, which is protected by a guardian who will kill anyone who kills.
 Liv arrives at the same time, after a difficult journey.
 She unwittingly picks the General as one of her two psychology subjects to study and attempt to cure, and when Creedmore springs his trap, distracting the guardian with the pain and suffering of all the patients at once, she is carried along with the General as they head west, the only place where they can escape the Line.
-The soldier of the Line follow, but the going is much rougher for them in the wild west, because they are dependent upon their technology which has not yet stretched this far.
+The soldiers of the Line follow, but the going is much rougher for them in the wild west, because they are dependent upon their technology which has not yet stretched this far.
 Afraid of any type of failure, Lowry presses on as his soldiers dwindle.